ReginaExMachina/scaffold/README.md

 ![Scaffold Icon](Images/scaffold-icon.jpg?raw=true)

-Scaffold is a no-frills CSS grid system for rapid responsive website development.
+Scaffold is a no-frills CSS grid for rapid responsive website development and easy customization.

-## Easy &  Intuitive
+## Intuitive

 Like many grid systems works with 12 columns, all the required code is sensible and familiar.